-DASL's - "Research into the Health Care needs of people from the Eastern European Community in Tower Hamlets"
+Drug and Alcohol Services for London - "Research into the healthcare needs of people from the Eastern European Community in Tower Hamlets"

-DASL aimed to acquire a mixture of feedback both from prospective health care service users and professionals who have worked with people from the Eastern European Community (EEC).
+Drug and Alcohol Services for London (DASL) aimed to acquire a mixture of feedback both from prospective health care service users and professionals who have worked with people from the Eastern European Community (EEC).

-DASL worked with EEC service users and staff from Providence Row, NHS health visitors, The Fellow Centre, Doctors of the World, Vision Care for the Homeless, Tower Hamlets Community Mental Health Teams, Substance Misuse Services and GP Practices and Health Care Centres.
+DASL worked with EEC service users and staff from Providence Row, NHS health visitors, the Fellow Centre, Doctors of the World, Vision Care for the Homeless, Tower Hamlets community mental health teams, substance misuse services and GP practices and healthcare centres.

 They used two questionnaires, one for individual service users and one for professionals.
-The service users were interviewed on a 1:1 basis and also in groups.
+The service users were interviewed on a one-to-one basis and also in groups.

-All had accessed some form of health care, with the majority accessing a GP surgery, NHS Hospital and Dental care.
+All had accessed some form of health care, with the majority accessing a GP practice, NHS hospital and dental care.

-40% stated that the registration process for GP's was complex and lengthy, some waiting months before they were informed that they had been successfully registered.
+Forty per cent stated that the registration process for GP's was complex and lengthy, some waiting months before they were informed that they had been successfully registered.

-Women who had been pregnant said they were unaware of any ante natal care or what they could access in the way of pregnancy support.
+Women who had been pregnant said they were unaware of any antenatal care or what they could access in the way of pregnancy support.
 One woman stated that she felt alone and frightened and didn't know where to turn for help.

-Most stated that language was the biggest barrier with 77% saying this caused problems when trying to access health care along with the second being homelessness with 45% saying they experienced problems.
+Most stated that language was the biggest barrier with 77% saying this caused problems when trying to access health care along with the second being homelessness, with 45% saying they experienced problems.

 Antenatal care was raised by the women we interviewed and also by some of the professional agencies.
-It was stated that women at any stage of pregnancy were not aware of health care, ante natal classes, activities or follow up care required during pregnancy.
+It was stated that women at any stage of pregnancy were not aware of health care, antenatal classes, activities or follow up care required during pregnancy.
 Those that had accessed support found the language barrier confusing and felt they were unsure of health care requirements.

-Some people we interviewed felt that a lack of adequate identification (e.g. passports, birth certificates, NIN cards, etc.) was a barrier to accessing health care and registering with a GP practice.
+Some people we interviewed felt that a lack of adequate identification (e.g., passports, birth certificates, NI cards, etc.) was a barrier to accessing health care and registering with a GP practice.
 Concerns were raised by one professional agency that when a person is trafficked or endured forced labour, very often they flee without any documents or identity.

-- 1. Information about health care services for people from the EEC be available in accessible formats (language, electronically via websites, literature in accessible venues), specifically Polish and Russian.
-Extend the hospital telephone translation into English, Bengali and Polish & Russian - 2.
-Translation be available for pregnant women at every stage of pregnancy including written information about stages of care. - 3.
-Registration at health care practices is explained or accessible in written information in EEC languages, or alternative information about where people can go if they are not eligible to register with a particular practice. - 4.
-Better advocacy and support from specific agencies who are clearer of EEC issues - 5.
-Some organisations are already putting into practice ways to improve access to health care for their service users, lessons and good practice should be shared across the sectors. - 6.
-Training for health care professionals on the intricacies of the EU regulations and health care in the UK for EEC.
+- Information about health care services for people from the EEC be available in accessible formats (language, electronically via websites, literature in accessible venues), specifically Polish and Russian.
+Extend the hospital telephone translation into English, Bengali and Polish and Russian. - Translations be available for pregnant women throughout their entire pregnancy including written information about stages of care.

+- Registration at health care practices is explained or accessible in written information in EEC languages, or alternative information about where people can go if they are not eligible to register with a particular practice.
+Find and What people quality of life + value - Better advocacy and support from specific agencies who understand EEC issues. - Some organisations are already putting into practice ways to improve access to health care for their service users, lessons and good practice should be shared across the sectors. - Training for health care professionals on the intricacies of the EU regulations and health care in the UK for EEC.

-8. Dual Diagnosis
+Dual Diagnosis

-East London Radio - "Somalia Men - small problem or a big issue?"
+East London Radio- "Somalia Men - small problem or a big issue?"